 Successfully signed twelve new customers in first six months of new role, contributing additional revenue to the department of approximately $160,000 USD per year.

 Action step: When you write your personal statement, make sure you ditch the clichés and concentrate on telling it how it really is.

-5) Is the personal statement tailored to the university the student is applying for?
+5) Is the personal statement tailored to the university?

 The majority of candidates make a fundamental mistake.
 They write a statement of purpose that’s all about themselves.

 Think about it like this: Would you be interested in dating someone who talks about themselves all night?

 If your personal statement waxes lyrical about how great you are and nothing else, don’t be surprised if application after application disappears into a deep, dark hole never to see the light of day again.